Comfort Care At Pleasantville Hospice

 Empowers Patient and Family

 Comfort care professionals allow patients to live their last days with dignity, not hooked up to a bunch of machines.
 Care is the operative word in Comfort Care Professionals.
-Comfort care professionals assist patients in being active, easing their pain, making them as comfortable as possible.
+Comfort care professionals assist patients in being active, easing their pain, and making them as comfortable as possible.

-Comfort care also empowers the family.
+We believe that comfort care also empowers the family.
 Instead of hospital visits and dealing with hospital bureaucracy, families can focus on what’s important: spending time with their loved ones.

 Reduced Medical Bills